chrisnoonan98675/site/xl-release/concept/additional-jython-helper-functions.markdown

 weight: 514
 ---

-In addition to the [Jython API](/jython-docs/#!/xl-release/4.8.x/), the following helper functions are available in [Script tasks](/xl-release/how-to/create-a-script-task.html) and Python scripts for plugin tasks.
+In addition to the [Jython API](/jython-docs/#!/xl-release/6.1.x/), the following helper functions are available in [Jython Script tasks](/xl-release/how-to/create-a-jython-script-task.html) and Python scripts for plugin tasks.

 ### getCurrentTask()